jozefg/drafts/abstraction-existentials.markdown

     ops = Pack ...
 ```

 The key difference here is `Packed`.
-It let's us take a type function
+It lets us take a type function
 and instantiate it with some type variable and hide our choice from
 the user.
 This means that we can even drop the whole `newtype` from
 the implementation of `ops`